wodeni/notes-public/penrose/style-compiler-doc.md

         - TODO: this implementation does not scale.
 Therefore, we are working on a more generalized version.
     - Optimization/Computation
         - Depends on the state of the style and computation dictionaries.
 All entries in these dictionaries are reserved words.
+            - See `Computation.hs` and `Functions.hs` for the dictionary entries

 ### Pattern matching